rob-blackbourn/feedbus/README.md

 It first requests notifications for it's feed with a *notify* request.

-When it is notified of a subscription it first sends a complete set of data using the *clientId* if received with the forwarded subscription.
+When it is notified of a subscription it first sends a complete set of data using the *clientId* it received with the forwarded subscription.

 Subsequently any data received on the topic is published.

 When notified of a subscription removal the data provider checks if any subscriptions remain, and stops publishing if no one is listening.